AsposeShowcase/Html5_Pdf_Editor_by_Aspose.Pdf_for_NET/README.md

 #### Note: The project works on Visual Studio 2010 and higher versions.

 Portable Document Format (PDF) is one of the most commonly used file formats today.
 We come across a requirement quite often to edit a PDF files.
 [Aspose.Pdf for .NET API](http://goo.gl/opbcfA) provides comprehensive features to perform creation, manipulation and conversion of PDF files.

+#### New Feature Request Supported in v2.3.1

+As per the feature request from one of our users, we have implemented the following feature and released v2.3.1 of our HTML5 PDF Editor by Aspose.Pdf for .NET:

+  * Rotate Inserted Text in PDF file.

 #### Newly Supported Features in v2.3.0